David Holt (politician): Second term

 Holt's second term began in May 2022.
 The next month, Holt broke ground on the city's first Bus Rapid Transit line, a 9.5 mile, $28.9 million transit project.
 In July 2022, the Oklahoma City Council recreated a Human Rights Commission, which it had lacked since 1996.
 Adoption resulted from a task force Holt created in the summer of 2020.
 The new Human Rights Commission passed 5–4, with Holt casting one of the five affirmative votes.

 In November 2022, Holt supported a bond issue for public education, a nearly $1 billion proposal for school infrastructure.
 The two ballot questions each received over 60% approval from voters.
 In May, it was announced Holt would serve as dean of the Oklahoma City University School of Law starting July 1, 2023, while also remaining mayor.
 In June 2023, Holt was elected president of the United States Conference of Mayors for 2025–2026.
 In August 2023, Holt spoke on the steps of the Lincoln Memorial at the 60th anniversary of the March on Washington.

 In September 2023, Holt announced a plan to publicly fund a new arena in downtown Oklahoma City in exchange for a commitment from the Oklahoma City Thunder to stay in Oklahoma City beyond 2050.
 A supporter of the arena proposal, Holt said the team would leave Oklahoma City without a new arena.
 Under the agreement, taxpayers would pay at least $850 million of the cost of the arena while the team, valued at $3 billion, would pay $50 million.
 The proposal led to wide public debate.
-Holt and other proponents of the proposal argued that the team's presence in Oklahoma City was worth $580 million per year to Oklahoma City's economy, while economists who specialize in the study of stadium subsidies strongly criticized the deal and were skeptical of its purported benefits.
+Holt and other proponents of the proposal argued that the team's presence in Oklahoma City was vital for the city's "big league" status and worth $580 million per year to the city's economy.
+Opponents argued for the potential resources to be used directly on infrastructure or social services.
+Economists who specialize in the study of stadium subsidies strongly criticized the deal and were skeptical of its purported benefits.
 In a December 2023 referendum, 71% of Oklahoma City voters approved a six-year sales tax to fund the arena.

 In 2025, Holt announced that two sports, encompassing seven events—canoe slalom and softball—will be staged in their entirety in Oklahoma City during the 2028 Summer Olympics.
 Oklahoma City is the only city outside southern California slated to host the entirety of a sport during the 2028 Summer Olympics.

 In June 2025, Holt became the 83rd president of the United States Conference of Mayors.
+When the 2024–25 Oklahoma City Thunder won the 2025 NBA Finals that month, Holt was one of many Oklahoma politicians who celebrated the victory.

+Third term

+Holt was reelected to a third term on February 10, 2026, with 86.49% of the vote in two-way, nonpartisan race, defeating Matthew Pallares.
+His share of the vote was the second-highest in city history, behind Mick Cornett's 87.6% in 2006.

+Political positions

 Opposition to Trumpism

 As a Republican, Holt has opposed Trumpism.